vegarringdal/rvmsplitter/README.md

 # Development/run/debug
+* add input/arg in .vscode/lunch.json to match your input and output file.
-* just use and use debug and run
+* then debug and run

 # Build new executable
 * `deno compile --allow-all --target=x86_64-unknown-linux-gnu --output rvmsplitter main.ts`